anarkrypto/nano-file-system/README.md

 ```bash
 Server listening on https://localhost:3000
 ```
-So this address in your browser and you're done!
+So you can open this address in your browser.

-This is the interface for converting hashes.
-For now only one PoC.
+This is a interface for converting IPFS hashes to Nano wallets and vice-versa.

-This project will soon become the basis for a decentralized and distributed sharing network.
+For now only a Proof of Concept.
+But this project will soon become the basis for a decentralized and distributed sharing network.
 Wait...